sndirsch/sndirsch.github.io/_posts/2025-07-16-nvidia-drivers.markdown

 {% endhighlight %}

 #### Use `Open` prebuilt/secureboot-signed Kernel driver (GPU >= `Turing`)

+In case you have a `Turing` or later GPU it is strongly recommended to use our `prebuilt` and `secureboot-signed` Kernel driver.
+Unfortunately this is often not the latest driver, which is availabe, since this driver needs to go through our official `QA` and `Maintenance` process before it can be released through our product update channels, but things are much easier to handle for the user.

 {% highlight shell %}
 # Install open prebuilt/secureboot-signed Kernel driver